tskit-dev/tstrait/benchmarks/README.md

 ```

 `--mode python` is cProfile around the public call.
 It is the only way to see
-the setup, and it shows `jitwrap` and its `builtins.max` rows plainly.
-The
+the setup, and it shows `jitwrap` and its `builtins.max` rows plainly, which is
-kernel appears in it as one opaque dispatcher frame.
+now nearly all of what setup costs.
+The kernel appears in it as one opaque

-Note that `--mode kernel` runs the push down, not the descent, so its numbers
-describe the implementation that `--threshold inf` selects rather than the
-default one.
-The perf figures below were taken that way.
+dispatcher frame.

 `--mode kernel` sets one cell up and runs only the kernel, so that a sampling
 profile is not swamped by simulating effect sizes for the whole site pool.
 Run